bvdcode/MediaConverter/README.md

   -i, --input                    - Input directory path, if not specified - using current directory.

   -f, --format                   - Required.
-Calculate input files count.
+Output format.
+Input files will be found by this type (Audio or Video).

-  -r, --reset                    - Flush compressed file hashes from cache.
+  -r, --reset                    - Flush compressed file hashes (history) from cache.

-  -m, --mark-bad-as-completed    - Mark bad files as completed.
+  -m, --mark-bad-as-completed    - Mark bad files or non-convertable files as completed.

   -s, --scan-only                - Scan only (no convert).